 where he researches

-human-computer interaction, social computing, design education, and prototyping.
+human-computer interaction, social computing, creativity, and collective innovation.

-He is co-recipient of two National Science Foundation grants, a Google Faculty Grant, Stanford's Postdoctoral Research Award, and the Hasso Plattner Design Thinking Research Grant.
+He received three National Science Foundation grants, a Google Faculty Grant, Stanford's Postdoctoral Research Award, and the Hasso Plattner Design Thinking Research Grant.

 Georgia Institute of Technology